GO BACK

 Irrespective of the USG device/centre, the DL segmentations were qualitatively comparable to their manual segmentations.
 The mean (10 structures; test sets 1/2/3/4) DC were: 0.83 ± 0.09/0.80 ± 0.08/0.75 ± 0.09/0.80 ± 0.07.

-The proposed DL system offered a promising and generalisable performance (multicentres, multi-device).
-Its clinical translation can assist a wide range of users across settings to deliver standardised and quality prenatal examinations.
+The proposed DL system offered a promising and generalisable performance (multi centres, multi-device).
+Its clinical translation can assist a wide range of users across settings to deliver standardized and quality prenatal examinations.